-It’s a pressing question that many people ask.
-For the most part, what motivates people to stick to a fitness regimen is their need to either keep themselves in top form or shed off unwanted calories.
-Rowing can undoubtedly help you burn calories, but can you lose belly fat on a rowing machine?
+What motivates people to stick to a fitness regimen is their need to either keep themselves in top form or shed off unwanted calories.
+Rowing can undoubtedly help you burn calories, but is it possible to lose fat on your stomach area on a rowing machine?

-We know that belly fat is notoriously difficult to shave off, so we understand your concern.
-Here’s a deeper look on what a rowing machine does to your body and how best you can benefit from it if you’re serious about rowing for weight loss.
+We know that to burn belly fat is notoriously a difficult task to do, so we understand your concern.
+Here’s a deeper look at what a rowing machine does to your body and how best you can benefit from it if you’re serious about rowing for weight loss.

 Yes, it’s very possible!